apache/incubator-retired-s4/website/content/doc/0.6.0/event_dispatch.md

 1. the message is passed to a deserializer executor
 	* this executor is loaded with the application, and therefore has access to application classes, so that application specific messages can be deserialized
 	* by default it uses 1 thread and **blocks** if the processing queue is full
-1. the event (deserialized message) is dispatched to a stream executor
+1. the event (the deserialized message) is dispatched to a stream executor
 	* the stream executor is selected according to the stream information contained in the event
 	* by default it **blocks** if the processing queue is full
 1. the event is processed in the PE instance that matches the key of the event